-F. Clean Water Act Section 401-Related Conditions
+F. Clean Water Act Section 401 TDG-Related Conditions

-- 1. The permittee must implement temperature control strategies and meet the load allocations in the Columbia and Lower Snake Rivers Temperature TMDL and associated implementation plans (RCW 90.48.080 and WAC 173-201A-510(5)). - 2.
-The permittee must comply with total dissolved gas (TDG) standards in WAC 173-201A-200(1)(f), or any future modification to the standards thereof. - 3.
-The permittee must implement the TDG abatement strategies and meet the load allocation as stated in the Mid-Columbia River and Lake Roosevelt Total Dissolved Gas Total Maximum Daily Load issued June 2004. (see also the TMDL Appendix A: Implementation Plan).
-(RCW 90.48.080) Compliance with the TDG criterion does not apply when the inflows to the project from Lake Roosevelt exceed the rate equivalent to the 7Q10 flows as defined in WAC 173-201A-200(1)(f)(i).
-The 7Q10 exceedance flow for the Columbia River at Grand Coulee Dam is 222 kcfs. - 4.
-Except during involuntary spill events, dam operations-including spill to enhance fish passage-should not cause or contribute to exceedance of the applicable TDG water quality criteria or any short-term modification thereto authorized under Washington/Colville Tribes Water Quality Standards.
-Dam operations must allow the variance of up to 120% TDG during the spring fish passage period. - 5.
-The permittee must consult with Ecology and the Colville Tribes to develop a water quality attainment plan (WQAP) per the conditions below: - a) The WQAP shall include all applicable requirements in WAC 173-201A-510(5) Compliance schedule for Dams, and must include a detailed strategy for achieving Washington's and the Colville Tribes water quality standards for temperature and TDG and associated designated uses. - b) As an element of the WQAP, the permittee must include a TDG monitoring and quality assurance project plan (QAPP).
-This QAPP is in addition to the quality assurance plan defined in Section II.A. of the permit.
-At a minimum, the QAPP must contain the following provisions:
+- 1. The permittee must comply with total dissolved gas (TDG) standards in WAC 173-201A-200(1)(f), or any future modification to the standards thereof. - 2.
+The permittee must implement TDG abatement strategies and meet the load allocation as stated in the Mid-Columbia River and Lake Roosevelt Total Dissolved Gas Total Maximum Daily Load issued June 2004 (see also the TMDL Appendix A: Implementation Plan) (RCW 90.48.080).
+Compliance with the TDG criterion does not apply when the inflows to the project from Lake Roosevelt exceed the rate equivalent to the 7Q10 flows as defined in WAC 173-201A-200(1)(f)(i).
+The 7Q10 exceedance flow for the Columbia River at Grand Coulee Dam is 222 kcfs. - 3.
+Except during involuntary spill events, dam operations including spill to enhance fish passage should not cause or contribute to exceedance of the applicable TDG water quality criteria or any short-term modification thereto authorized under Washington/Colville Tribes Water Quality Standards.
+Dam operations must allow the variance of up to 120% TDG during the spring fish passage period which is important for juvenile salmon and steelhead emigration survival. - 4.
+The permittee must conduct field monitoring for gas bubble trauma in fish populations and other forms of vertebrate and invertebrate aquatic life throughout the fish spill season, including when TDG levels exceed the water quality criteria during flood or involuntary spill events. - a) The permittee must submit a TDG Gas Bubble Trauma QAPP to the Colville Tribes as follows: - (i) The permittee must submit a TDG Gas Bubble Trauma QAPP to the Colville Tribes for review and approval within one year after the permit effective date.
+The TDG Gas Bubble Trauma QAPP must specify the proposed frequency, timing and location of gas bubble trauma monitoring.